Paullllllllllllllllll/ChronoTranscriber/README.md

 - **Context-Aware Prompts**: Provide optional domain guidance via `additional_context/additional_context.txt`; when no context is supplied the system inserts the literal "Empty" marker to keep prompts fail-safe

 ## Features

+### Operation Modes

+ChronoTranscriber supports two distinct modes to accommodate different user needs and workflows:

+#### Interactive Mode

+Designed for users who prefer guided workflows with clear explanations and visual feedback.

+**Features:**
+- Step-by-step prompts with plain-language descriptions
+- Visual progress indicators and color-coded status messages (green for success, yellow for warnings, red for errors)
+- Navigation support: go back to previous steps or quit at any time by entering 'b' or 'q'
+- Multi-selection with intuitive input (e.g., "1,3,5" for specific items, "1-5" for ranges, or "all" for everything)
+- Automatic validation with helpful error messages
+- Confirmation screens before starting long-running operations
+- No command-line arguments required; all configuration is done through prompts

+**Best for:** Researchers, archivists, and users new to the tool who want guidance through the transcription process.

+#### CLI Mode

+Designed for advanced users who need automation, scripting capabilities, and integration with existing tools.

+**Features:**
+- Full command-line argument support for all operations
+- Comprehensive `--help` documentation for each script
+- Path resolution supporting both absolute and relative paths
+- Exit codes for shell scripting (0 for success, 1 for errors)
+- Unattended operation for batch processing and automation
+- Integration-friendly with proper logging and error reporting
+- All interactive mode features accessible via flags and parameters

+**Best for:** Advanced users, automated workflows, continuous integration pipelines, and large-scale processing tasks.

+**Mode Selection:** Set `interactive_mode: true` or `false` in `config/paths_config.yaml` under the `general` section.
+The default is `true` for backward compatibility.

 ### Document Processing